The Dog Who Stopped the War: Reception

 The film won the Golden Reel Award at the 6th Genie Awards in 1985, as Canada's top-grossing film of the previous year.

+Sequels and remakes

+The 2001 film The Hidden Fortress (La Forteresse suspendue), featuring a similar plot about rival groups of children playing war games during their summer vacation, included some characters from The Dog Who Stopped the War as parents of the new children.

 An animated remake, Snowtime!
 (La Guerre des tuques 3D), was released in 2015.
 It was followed by a spinoff television series called Snowsnaps and the sequel Racetime in 2018.

-Home Video

-A 2-disc special edition DVD release of the film was issued in 2009 by Imavision and a Blu-ray re-issue, using a remaster from the original 35mm camera negative, was released by Unidisc in 2015.
-Both versions contain the documentary "La Guerre des tuques...au fil du temps".